Creating a DaemonSet

 Prerequisites

-Before creating a DaemonSet, you must have an available cluster.
-For details on how to create a cluster, see Buying a CCE Standard/Turbo Cluster.
+- A cluster is available.
+For details about how to create a cluster, see Buying a CCE Standard/Turbo Cluster.

 Using the CCE Console

-• Workload Type: Select DaemonSet.
-For details about workload types, see Overview.
+Select DaemonSet.
+For details about different workload types, see Workload Overview.

-• Workload Name: Enter the name of the workload.
+Enter a name for the workload.
 Enter 1 to 63 characters starting with a lowercase letter and ending with a lowercase letter or digit.
 Only lowercase letters, digits, and hyphens (-) are allowed.

-• Namespace: Select the namespace of the workload.
+Select a namespace for the workload.
 The default value is default.
 You can also click Create Namespace to create one.
 For details, see Creating a Namespace.

-• Time Zone Synchronization: Specify whether to enable time zone synchronization.
-After time zone synchronization is enabled, the container and node use the same time zone.
-The time zone synchronization function depends on the local disk mounted to the container.
-Do not modify or delete the time zone.
+Configure whether to enable time zone synchronization.
+After this function is enabled, the container and node will share the same time zone.
+Time zone synchronization relies on the local disk mounted to the container.
+Do not modify or delete the local disk.
 For details, see Configuring Time Zone Synchronization.

 Parameter